darrenklein/trash/README.md

 sh ./uninstall.sh
 ```

+or you can just delete the file at `usr/local/bin/trash` directly.

 ## Use

 The `trash` command can be followed by any number of files/directories that you wish to move to the trash bin.
 For example: